Your Guide to Kitchen Extensions

 To have a large kitchen island, you need a big open space.
 Before islands were a trend, kitchens were often designed to be a lot narrower.
 It’s no wonder everyone is transforming traditional London homes by knocking through walls and extending in all directions!
 Whether your kitchen extension is across the back of your house or down the side in wasted space, with the right architect you can create a wow factor at the heart of your home.

-Take a look at two of the stunning kitchen extensions we have designed for other London homeowners below.....
+Desire an open plan kitchen?
+Take a look at some of the stunning kitchen extensions we have designed for other London homeowners below…..

 There are different types of ground floor kitchen extensions you can choose from, depending on what your home has to offer.

 Have you got plenty of garden space?
 Is your garden space precious but you have a wasted side return?
 Do you have so much space out the rear that you don’t even know what to do with it all?

 Here are the 3 most common forms of ground floor extension…..

 A side return is great because you’re not losing valuable garden space.
 Utilise that wasted alleyway that runs alongside your house and you’ll be amazed how much bigger it can make your room feel especially when knocking through a few back rooms to create an open plan space.
 To ensure you’re extension isn’t overbearing on your neighbours property (planners will be watching out for this!) consider sloping the roof so that the wall sharing a boundary with your neighbor is kept low.
 Probably no higher than the existing party wall or your neighbors extension.
 Avoid building up high above your boundary wall as this will feel over bearing and intrusive to your neighbors garden.
 Adding roof lights here will be a real feature and look great above your kitchen counter.
 Another thing to note is that a side extension can often involve some hefty engineering work due to the knocking down of existing structural walls you will need to do.
 Have a chat with one of our architects to see if a side return is feasible and cost effective for your home.